 New Harmony, Indiana, located on the banks of the Wabash River, is an experience like no other.
-A community that began almost two hundred years ahead of its time, New Harmony was first a spiritual sanctuary that later became a haven for international scientists, scholars, and educators who sought equality in communal living.
+A community that began over two hundred years ahead of its time, New Harmony was first a spiritual sanctuary that later became a haven for international scientists, scholars, and educators who sought equality in communal living.

 New Harmony was founded in 1814 by a group of 800 Pietists from Württemburg, Germany.
 The Harmonie Society, led by George Rapp, arrived in the United States in 1804, seeking religious freedom and establishing a community in Butler County, Pennsylvania.
 After ten years in Pennsylvania, the Harmonists purchased nearly 30,000 acres on the banks of the Indiana Territory’s Wabash River.

 The Harmonists’ literal interpretation of biblical text, combined with their interpretation of current world events, led them to believe that a Second Coming of Jesus Christ was imminent.
 As a society and as individuals, they pursued Christian perfection through every aspect of their daily conduct.
 To that end, they created a highly ordered and productive community at New Harmony.

 Within a year of the land purchase, the town founded by the Harmonie Society was platted by a professional surveyor.
 Between 1814 and 1824, the Harmonists constructed over 180 log, frame and brick structures in their settlement.
 The community was entirely self-sufficient, and produced a wide variety of goods that were recognized worldwide for their fine quality.
 Harmonist wares were sold throughout the United States and overseas in the British Isles, the Netherlands, Switzerland and Germany.